sajanimenon/A-Car-Dealer-s-Dream/README.md

 Demographic Insights

-1. How many people are interested in purchasing the vehicle in your area?
-(Heat Map, gauge with number of leads)
+1. By Age
-2. Gender Composition, Age composition of the database
+2. By Gender

 Financial Insights

 3. Financial Stability analysis of the credit scores of the possible customers
-4. Audience Count by Household incomes
+4. Audience Count by Household income

 Audience Spread